SanPen/GridCal/README.md

 - Monte Carlo simulation based on the input profiles.
 (Stochastic power flow)

+- Latin Hypercube Sampling based on the input profiles.

 - Three-phase short circuit.

 Visit the [Wiki](https://github.com/SanPen/GridCal/wiki) to learn more and get started.